akandola96/Ab_Subgroup_Assignment/README.md

 **get_sentences**.
 Converts the 'numeric' subgroup codes derived from the **get_numerics** function into sentences e.g. 'IGHV1' to 'Mus musculus Heavy Chain 1'.

 **get_numerics**: Root of all subgroup profile derivation functions.
 BLAST alignment description contains subgroup info in the form of IGHV1, IGHV2 etc. **get_numerics** creates strings e.g. IGHV1, IGHV2, IGHV3, IGHV4 ...
 IGHV30 and determines whether this string can be found in any of the BLAST alignment descriptions.
 If it is found, this subgroup is added to a list of confirmed subgroups. *in_file* is the **blout queries file** shown above.
+O. cuniculus and O. mykiss subgroups are all labelled as intrasubgroup subgroups e.g. IGHV1S1.
+This function handles this in the following manner:
+    If the *organism* variable is O. mykiss or O. cuniculus, for each subgroup string evaluated (e.g. IGHV1, IGHV2) a a *sub_query* variable is built e.g. IGHV1S.
+If the *sub_query* variable can be found in any of the BLAST records, then the main query is added to the numeric list.
+E.g. if 'IGHV1S' is found, 'IGHV1' is added to the numeric list.
+This maintains consistency of subgroup nomenclature.

 **get_profiles**: Master function to generate subgroup profiles.
-Must be run for each distinct chain e.g. Kappa, Lambda or Heavy ; this is done by changing the *locus* variable. *in_file* is the blout_queries file produced by earlier steps. *freq_type* can be 'log' or 'normal' and dictates whether the frequency of the residues in a profile should be count/number of sequences or log((count/number of sequences) + 1.003).
-1.003 is present to ensure that ordinary frequencies are converted to non-zero numbers, log(1.003) = 0.001, which is the lowest possible value that can be stored as a frequency in the profiles. *matrix_type* can be 'full' or '2line'.
+Must be run for each distinct chain e.g. Kappa, Lambda or Heavy ; this is done by changing the *locus* variable. *in_file* is the blout_queries file produced by earlier steps. *freq_type* can be 'log' or 'normal' and dictates whether the frequency of the residues in a profile should be count/number of sequences or log((count/number of sequences) + 1). *matrix_type* can be 'full' or '2line'.
 This function calls one of two functions depending on the *matrix_type* variable, detailed below.

  **derive_profiles_2line**:generates a 2line profile for a subgroup (1st and 2nd most common residues only).
 For each row in the blout_queries file, if the record alignment is found to contain the subgroup in question, the query residues are added to distinct lists.
-The first residue is added to the list pos1, the second residue to the list pos2, the third residue to the list pos3 and so on.
+The first residue is added to list 1 , the second residue to the list 2, the third residue to the list 3 and so on.
+These lists can be visualised as 'columns', each containing the residue each sequence presents at that specific position.
 From each of these lists the most commonly occuring (and the second most commonly occuring residues) are calculated as well as their frequencies.
-Passing *freq_type* as 'log' modifies the frequency such that f1 = log(f0 + 1.003), where f0 is the original frequency and f1 is the new frequency.
+Once the most common residue has been calculated, a lambda function removes this residue from the list and the next most commonly occuring residue is counted.
+Before the number of residues/sequene entries within a list is calculated by len(list) X's are removed from the list.
+Passing *freq_type* as 'log' modifies the frequency such that f1 = log(f0 + 1), where f0 is the original frequency and f1 is the new frequency.

   **derive_profiles_full**: generates a full profile for a subgroup (frequency of every residue at every position).
 For each row in the blout_queries file, if the record alignment is found to contain the subgroup in question the query residues are added to distinct list.
-The first residue is added to the list pos1, the second residue to the list pos2, the third residue to the list pos3 and so on.
+The first residue is added to the list 1, the second residue to the list 2, the third residue to the list 3 and so on.
 From these lists, the frequency of every residue at every position is calculated.

   ## Core Analysis